Written by Jay Turo on Saturday, May 25, 2013

-And from this full engagement, millions of dollars of business and conceptual breakthroughs and lovely relationships naturally flowed.
+And from it and because of it, new business and conceptual breakthroughs and lovely relationships naturally flowed.

 And when I reflect on these amazing outcomes, and then when I think back to the resistance I felt of not wanting to organize, not wanting to go to the event…

 Well, it hits home that so important wisdom that when I really don't want to do something that I know in my heart that I should…